scrim-network/Zarekarizi-flood-home-elavate/README.md

 You should have received a copy of the GNU General Public License along with these files.
 If not, see http://www.gnu.org/licenses/.

+ # Demo
+ Run time on macOS  10.14.6 is 15 minutes
+ Instructions:
+Open R or Rstudio
+set the main folder of this code (zarekarizi-flood-home-elevate) as the Working Directory in R.
+Open main_script.R and set use_prepared_data=TRUE (this is the default option).
+Figures and output data will be saved under 'Output_Data' and 'Figures' under the main directory Expected outputs are saved under Pre_Generated_Figures and Pre_Generated_Output_Data

+# Run the code on your data:
+provide USGS streamflow, rating curves, and discount rate timeseries under Input_Data Choose the characteristics of the house analyzed under Source_Code/Functions/House_chars.R